ChaosDynamix/Arcadia/README.md

 <div align="center">
 	<h2>Caution</h2>
-	<p>This project should be used at your own risk, always check the official documentation and the provided sources when using these guides.
+	<p>This project should be used at your own risk, always check the official documentation and the provided sources when using this guide.
 	</p>
 </div>